RichardoMrMu/yolov5-fire-smoke-detect/README.md

 ## Speed

 Whole process time from read image to finish process (include every img preprocess and postprocess).
 And all results can get in Jetson Xavier nx.
-For python model and code, you can find them in this [project]()
+For python model and code, you can find them in this [project yolov5-fire-smoke-detect-python](https://github.com/RichardoMrMu/yolov5-fire-smoke-detect-python)
 | Backbone        | before TensorRT |TensortRT(detection)|  FPS(detection) |
 | :--------------: | :--------------: | :--------------: |:--------------:|
 | Yolov5s-640-float16      | 100ms          |60-70ms                          | 14 ~ 18                   |